connormanning/arbiter/README.md

 # Arbiter

-Arbiter provides simple/fast/thread-safe C++ access to filesystem, HTTP, and S3 resources in a uniform way.
+Arbiter provides simple/fast/thread-safe C++ access to filesystem, HTTP, S3, and Dropbox resources in a uniform way.
+It is designed to be extendible, so other resource types may also be abstracted.

 ## API sample

+Full docs live [here](http://arbitercpp.com/classarbiter_1_1_arbiter.html).
 The core API is intended to be as simple as possible.

 ```cpp
 using namespace arbiter;